Ali Hewson: Hewson and U2

 Hewson and her family live in Killiney, in south County Dublin, in a mansion and grounds that overlook the Irish Sea and that have been expanded by purchasing the adjoining property.
 Bill Clinton and Salman Rushdie are among those who have stayed at the guest house there.
-With U2 band mate The Edge, the couple co-own a 20-room villa in Èze in the Alpes-Maritimes in the south of France, where Bono and Hewson often mix with top celebrities.
+With U2 bandmate The Edge, the couple co-own a 20-room villa in Èze in the Alpes-Maritimes in the south of France, where Bono and Hewson often mix with top celebrities.
 Hewson in particular has been friendly with several supermodels, which she uses to her advantage when booking charity events.

 Bono and Hewson also own a $14.5 million penthouse apartment at The San Remo on the Upper West Side of Manhattan, which they purchased from Steve Jobs.
 By 2011, the couple's fortune was placed at €572 million.

 While her husband has provoked a variety of critical responses—some negative—assessments of Hewson have generally been favourable, characterising her as down-to-earth.
 She views herself as "not a typical rock star wife".
 Their marriage has been considered one of the most long-lived and stable in the entertainment world.
 She does have to deal with the psychological effects of her husband coming off tour and readjusting to domestic life.
 After the extended 1992–1993 Zoo TV Tour, full of sensory overloads and alternate stage personae for Bono, the couple began a practice of hosting Sunday lunches at home, to establish a sense of regular, ordinary activities.
 The family became fixtures at Sunday services in Killiney as well, with a bond of Christianity still existing between the couple.
 She has stated, "I've no desire to be a star," seeing the effect intense public attention has had on both her husband and on activist Adi Roche.

 While she dislikes being referred to as "Bono's wife", she has said, " [...]
 I really don't have a big problem with my own identity, because I am a very private person, so I've always let Bono take the brunt of anything that was coming along.
 He is happy to do that; I am quite happy to make my own way around things."